-In the OCI Marketplace catalog, you can find listings for two types of solutions from Oracle and trusted partners: image, stack, container image, and helm charts.
+In the OCI Marketplace catalog, you can find listings for four types of solutions from Oracle and trusted partners: image, stack, container image, and helm charts.
 Image, stack, container image, and helm chart listing types include different categories of applications.
 Also, some listings are free and others require payment.

 Images are templates of virtual hard drives that determine the operating system and software to run on an instance.
 You can deploy image listings on an Oracle Cloud Infrastructure Compute instance.
 Marketplace also offers stack listings.
 Stacks represent definitions of groups of Oracle Cloud Infrastructure resources that you can act on as a group.
 Each stack has a configuration consisting of one or more declarative configuration files.
 With an image or a stack, you have a customized, more streamlined way of getting started with a publisher's software.

 Most types of Oracle Cloud Infrastructure resources have a unique, Oracle-assigned identifier called an Oracle Cloud ID (OCID).
 For information about the OCID format and other ways to identify your resources, see Resource Identifiers.

-While the resources created from Marketplace images and stacks have an OCID to identify them, the listings themselves have a listing ID and a package version ID for every package version in the listing.
+While the resources created from Marketplace images, stacks, container images, and helm charts have an OCID to identify them, the listings themselves have a listing ID and a package version ID for every package version in the listing.
 Listing IDs are numeric values.
 Package version IDs are string values.
 Listing IDs and Package version IDs are unique to Marketplace and unrelated to OCIDs.